ministryofjustice/moj-frontend/docs/components/add-another/_choosing_layout.md

 The inline (or horizontal) layout is a lean design for up to 3 fields.
 Use this layout:

-- if users need to add more items than the stacked layout allows
+- if users need to select 'add another' many times
 - to save vertical space on the page
 - if you need to collect more than 1 set of items from a page (you're placing the component on the page more than once)
 - if it'll help users to view their items in rows and columns